bitsofcotton/NAND/README.md

 * * * from awesome embedded C language.
 * inverse(function, result) : worst case brute force inverse function.
 * typeof, typeid
-* type classname : inherit : "comment"? : "license"?
+* type classname : inherit : "license? comment"?
 * * Only one class inheritation is accepted.
 Treat as arithmetic ones.
 * * a +=item val
 * * * operator with some extension to C.